CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 Autocal failures
 ^^^^^^^^^^^^^^^^^^^^
 The following observations have no ingested processed data products because the automatic running of the pipeline failed in their case.
 Generally this was because of an issue with identifying calibrators.
 These observations can be manually reprocessed.
-Access to the raw data can be requested via the helpdesk.
+Access to the raw data can be requested via the `helpdesk <https://support.astron.nl/sdchelpdesk>`_.

 .. csv-table::  Observations not processed due to failure of automatic calibration identification.
 Notes: *Observations 028-033 failed. **Go backwards for a pol cal that has C/D (see Obs fails below).